isomerpages/psd-psc-annual-report/pages/official-visits.md

 ![alt text - Visit to MINDEF](/images/007.JPG)

 Such visits strengthen the PSC’s understanding of the Public Service, and the vision that it strives towards for Singapore’s future.
-This understanding helps to provide insight into the PSC’s own work as it continues building on the strengths, and addressing the gaps, of the Public Service.
+This understanding helps to provide insight into the PSC’s own work as it continues building on the strengths and addressing the gaps of the Public Service.

 ![alt text - Visit to Public Service Agencies](/images/0089.png)